Alequin/Prime_tables/README.md

 2. Run webpack using the command **npm run build** to create the bundle
 3. Open the web page in your default browser with **npm start**

+4. Tests may be run using **npm test**

 ##How to use
 * At the top of the screen an input box is provided.
-Enter the Amount of prime numbers you wish to generate and press enter or click the generate.
+Enter the amount of prime numbers you wish to generate and press enter / click generate.

-* The current table will be replaced with a new product table using value provided in the input box.
+* The current table will be replaced with a new product table using the value provided in the input box.

 ##Aliases